uripont/arrhythmia-origin-predictor/report/main.typ

 = Methods <sec:methods>

-To understand how the processed data was obtained, it's important to first outline the multimodal system used in this study.
+To understand how the processed data was obtained, it is important to first outline the multimodal system used in this study.
 The process begins with what we call Model A, which takes as input a dataframe containing ECG data from the selected patients.
-This model performs a feature reduction using Principal Component Analysis (PCA), helping to identify and retain only the most relevant features from the ECG signals.
+This model performs a dimensionality reduction using Principal Component Analysis (PCA), helping to identify and retain only the most relevant features from the raw ECG signals.

 These selected ECG features are then combined with the patients' demographic data, which has been preprocessed separately.
 The merged dataset is passed into Model B, which is responsible for the first classification task: distinguishing between LVOT and RVOT origins.
 This forms the focus of Part 1 of the project.

 For Part 2, we refine the dataset further by filtering out any patients whose outcomes are not classified as either RCC or COMMISURE.
 Since we are only interested in these two outcomes at this stage, all others are excluded.
 The resulting data is then used as input for Model C, which focuses on classifying between RCC and COMMISURE outcomes.

 The following sections describe each data processing and modeling step in detail.

 == Data Preprocessing
+// TODO

 === Demograpgic data